MarkBind/markbind/docs/userGuide/siteJsonFile.md

 <div id="page-property-overriding">
 <box type="warning">

-Note: Page properties that are defined in `site.json` for a particular page will override those defined in the frontmatter of the page.
+Note: [Page properties that are defined in `site.json`](https://markbind.org/userGuide/settingSiteProperties.html#pages) for a particular page will override those defined in the frontmatter of the page.
+For example, setting the property `title` in `site.json` will always override the `title` declared within the frontmatter of the page.

 </box>
 </div>